 Hi!
 I’m Lou.

-I am an urban designer and front-end web developer based in Washington, D.C. by way of San Francisco.
+I am an urban designer and front-end web developer based in New York City by way of San Francisco.
 I use technology to improve cities and build better communities.

 Recovering architect, 2013 fellow at Code for America, and LEED-ND accredited.
 I design for exceptional user experience, work with maps and open data, write about iterative placemaking, and speak about civic engagement in a digital world.

 Here are some of my recent projects.